Important Announcement for Cloudflare Enterprise Users

 9. Choose the Certificate Validity period.
 The shorter validity period may sound inconvenient as you need to re-issue the certificate by following the same process, but it has its benefits as well.
-The certificate ecosystem keeps changing due to many new emerging threats; a shorter validity certificate can put Certificate Authority (CA) and you as a site owner ahead of those threats in case if any vulnerability comes up.
-Secondly, the shorter validity certificates put you in the practice of updating the cryptographic keys and minimize the potential impact of a single key compromise.
+The certificate ecosystem keeps changing due to many new emerging threats; a shorter validity certificate can put Certificate Authority (CA) and you as a site owner ahead of those threats in case any vulnerability comes up.
+Secondly, the shorter validity certificates put you in the practice of updating the cryptographic keys and minimizing the potential impact of a single key compromise.

 10. Click Next.

 Step #5 — Deploying Certificate